blund/alan/README.md

    L    | R,  P01101100        | o
    R    | R,  P01101100        | d
 ```
 Here we see that you can use branches to perform different operations in reaction to different symbols.
 Note that even though we have not explained what the next fields are, we already understand that what will be done depends on the match symbol of the branch!
+Also note that these indentations does not need to be tabulated like this, but can be squished together.
+I just prefer this look :)

 The next field is the **operations** to be executed.
 There is a small set of instructions built in:
 | Operation | Description |